mtwb47/dwmricer/README.md

 * After you install the script, install the fonts from the Hack folder that was included with the script.
 These fonts are needed to make the bar look right.
 * One of the scripts that the bar uses, weather.py, will need your own Open-WeatherAPI and your location to work.
 You can get these things by going to https://openweathermap.org
 * If you encounter an error, be sure to get as much detail from the script as possible, then file an issue.
+* The script has no error reporting.
+So if it errors out, the only notice you'll get is in the script output.
+I'm aware that this is not best practice, but I'm still learning bash.

 # Usage